Santosh8055/multi-select-dropdown/README.md

     npm start.

+    You should see "webpack: Compiled successfully." on the console

     (builds the application and starts a web server.
 Do not close the command prompt.)

 5) Start the server for data by typing the following command (Open a second command prompt)

     npm run server

+    (You should see "server is running" on the console)

 6) Open the browser by and type the following url